ulb-sachsen-anhalt/digital-derivans/README.md

 * path to custom configuration INI-file
 * set labels for OCR and input-image (will overwrite configuration)
   If metadata present, both will be used as filegroup names;
-  For images they will also be used as input directory for inital image processing
+  For images they will also be used as input directory for initial image processing

 ## Limitations

-Derivans depends on standard JDK-components and external Libraries for image processing and PDF generation.
+Derivans depends on standard JDK11-components and external components for image processing and PDF generation.

 ### Step Configuration